Fast Trucking Compliance logoFast Trucking Compliance

 Michigan's 18,000+ registered carriers (FMCSA SAFER) make it a high-volume application state.
 Michigan is unique in allowing combination vehicles up to 164,000 lbs gross on permitted routes - the highest legal weight in the country.
 The auto industry and US-Canada cross-border freight (Ambassador Bridge, Blue Water Bridge) drive the state's carrier volume.
 Michigan State Police Commercial Vehicle Enforcement runs the I-94 corridor heavily; cross-border carriers need CTPAT, FAST, and ACI/ACE entry filing in addition to federal UCR.

-MC authority applications go through the FMCSA Unified Registration System (URS) at FMCSA.dot.gov — there's no Michigan-specific filing channel.
+MC authority applications go through FMCSA's Motus registration system at motus.dot.gov (which replaced the legacy URS portal on May 14, 2026) - there's no Michigan-specific filing channel.
 The state's FMCSA service center, FMCSA Midwestern Service Center (Olympia Fields, IL), supports investigators and carrier-information specialists but doesn't issue MC numbers itself.
-Once an application is submitted, the docket goes through 21 days of public protest window during which BOC-3, primary liability insurance, and MCS-150 must all land for activation.
+Once an application is submitted and published in the FMCSA Register, a 10-day public protest window runs (49 CFR §365.203T), and BOC-3, primary liability insurance, and MCS-150 must all land for activation - the first two within 20 days of the Register notice.

-The 21-day vetting window — what has to happen
+The 20-day filing window - what has to happen

-When FMCSA accepts a Michigan carrier's OP-1 application, the docket enters a mandatory 21-day public protest window under 49 USC §13902.
-Three filings have to land during that window for activation: (1) BOC-3 process agent designation, (2) BMC-91 primary liability insurance filing from the carrier's insurer, (3) confirmed MCS-150 with current operational data.
+When FMCSA accepts a Michigan carrier's OP-1 application, the application is published in the FMCSA Register with a 10-day public protest window (49 CFR §365.203T), and FMCSA lists 20-25 business days of processing.
+Three filings have to land for activation: (1) BOC-3 process agent designation, (2) BMC-91 primary liability insurance filing from the carrier's insurer - both due within 20 days of the Register notice under 49 CFR §365.109T - and (3) confirmed MCS-150 with current operational data.

-Missing any of the three keeps the docket pending past day 21.
-We've seen Michigan carriers stuck for 60+ days because their insurance broker hadn't filed the BMC-91 — the insurance is binding, but FMCSA needs the BMC-91 paperwork in the L&I database before the authority can activate.
+Missing any of the three keeps the docket pending past the processing window.
+We've seen Michigan carriers stuck for 60+ days because their insurance broker hadn't filed the BMC-91 - the insurance is binding, but FMCSA needs the BMC-91 paperwork in the L&I database before the authority can activate.
 FastTruckAuthority coordinates BOC-3 + MCS-150 directly and stays in contact with the insurance side until BMC-91 lands.

 Costs and ongoing obligations for Michigan carriers